ledgetech/lua-resty-qless/README.md

 Stats
 =====
-One nice feature of `qless` is that you can get statistics about usage.
+One nice feature of Qless is that you can get statistics about usage.
 Stats are aggregated by day, so when you want stats about a queue, you need to say what queue and what day you're talking about.
 By default, you just get the stats for today.
 These stats include information about the mean job wait time, standard deviation,